 if new issues are related to or stemming from the ones you have filed.
 Forward the request for

-amendment (with clearly identified new allegations) to both the EEO headquarter and EEO investigator (if
+amendment (with clearly identified new allegations) to both the EEO headquarter and the EEO director or

 the existing (formal) complaint to add the new issues.
 You need not contact the EEO Counselor to amend